ksdfg/hermes-backend/README.md

 ![Hermes](img/logo.png)

-Web API for sending WhatsApp messages to multiple people at once.
+Web API for WhatsApp messaging automation.

 Built with [Fiber](https://github.com/gofiber/fiber) and [go-whatsapp](https://github.com/Rhymen/go-whatsapp), this is a small web API that allows a user to automate sending a message to multiple people (whether they are or aren't in your contacts list) with your number.
+You can also use placeholders in the message body that will be replaced with values from the CSV file.

 This application is meant primarily for event management - to contact people who have signed up for events for relaying information and reminders.
 I cannot condone any usage of this application outside this usecase.